ColeTrammer/iros/docs/di/execution.md

 The main problem with this approach is that it will require heap-allocations for sufficently large senders, receivers, and operation states.
 What's more, allocations can fail, and the library does not allow throwing exceptions.
-This creates a problem, because the `di::connect` CPO is required to return a valid operation state, and this will require a heap allocation.
+This creates a problem, because the `di::connect` CPO is required to return a valid operation state, and this may require a heap allocation.

 #### Case 1: Creating the Type-Erased Receiver Fails

 There is really no choice but to simply refuse to compile code if the type-erased receiver conversion is fallible.
 The only potential alternative would be to immediately invoke the receiver with an error, but this could cause asyncrhonous computations to start before the operation state is started, which breaks the entire model.
+Luckily, receivers can always be implemented as storing a single pointer (to an operation state or stack variable), so this is not a problem.

 #### Case 2: Creating the Type-Erased Sender Fails

-The good news is that this is not really a problem.
+This too is not really a problem.
 The `di::connect` CPO will be called with the type-erased sender already existing, so there is no way for this to fail.
 However, creating the sender in the first place could fail.
 This implies that functions returning a type-erased sender would have to return a `di::Result<di::AnySender<...>>`, which is not ideal, especially since this model already encompasses errors.
 It would be a lot better to simply return a `di::AnySender<...>`, and have the error be communicated through the operation state.
 This is possible, but it requires making `di::Expected<Sender, E>` a valid sender, with completion signatures equivalent to `Sender` with the addition of `di::SetError(E)`.
 This is not ideal, because it would also mean that this type would need some variant `connect` function would return a variant operation state, which either holds the operation state of the sender, or the error.

+A simpler approach is to add an implicit conversion between any valid `Sender` and `di::AnySender<...>`, which first tries to create the type-erased sender, and if that fails, returns it instead returns `di::execution::just_error(E)`.
+Since this error sender is simple, it can be created without heap allocation, and so the conversion function will always return a valid sender.

 #### Case 3: Creating the Type-Erased Operation State Fails

 This is the most difficult case to deal with.
-The problem is that the `di::connect` CPO is required to return a valid operation state, and this will require a heap allocation.
+The problem is that the `di::connect` CPO is required to return a valid operation state, and may require a heap allocation.
 The only way to "fix" this is to make a dummy operation state, which when started, immediately invokes the receiver with an error.

-This is not ideal, because it means that the normal type-erasure mechanism cannot be used, since custom logic needs to be put into the `di::connect` function.
-Practially, the library can be modified to make `di::Expected<OperationState, E>` a valid operation state, with the type-erasure code will have to just deal with this.
-An additional problem which arises is that objects which model `OperationState` are not movable, so even just creating an `Expected` object will prove difficult.
-The probable way to solve this is too simply always heap allocate the `OperationState`, which is unfortunate.
+The good news is that this can be solved because the `di::connect` CPO is returning a type-erased operation state.
+Like in the sender case, this can be done by adding a conversion function between `OperationState` and `di::AnyOperationState<...>`.
+This function will first try to create the type-erased operation state, and if that fails, it will return a dummy operation state which completes with an error once started.

+One thing to worry about is that `OperationState` objects are not movable, so the library must take care to ensure that copy-ellision is used.
+Additionally, the `di::AnyReceiver<...>` type will be move-only, so it cannot be stored in both the original operation state and the dummy operation state.
+This is solvable using the fact that the creation of the type-erased operation state only fails when allocating memory fails.
+This means that when trying to type-erase the normal operation state, the library can first try to allocate memory for the type-erased receiver, and if that fails, the actual `di::connect` function will never be called between the sender and receiver.
+Instead, the dummy operation will be returned.
+This dummy operation state will be equivalent to the result of connecting `di::execution::just_error(E)` to the type-erased receiver.

+The current implementation requires type-erased operation states to be movable to be stored in the inline storage, which is very unfortunate.
+This is because c++ does not guarantee copy-elision of named return values.
+As a consequence, the current implementation, which uses the `emplace()` method of `di::Any` to perform this two-pass construction, requires the type to be movable.
+This is really bad, since it greatly increases the number of heap allocations required.
+The good news is that this decision is transparent to users of the library, since heap allocation failures are already handled transparently by resulting in an error.

+This limitation can be resolved by either waiting for the standard to guarantee NRVO, or by using a work-around two-phase construction mechanism that only relies on RVO.
+This would work by having a static method of `di::Any` which creates some sort of token object, which proves the required memory is allocated and so construction can be infallible.
+Another approach that could be considered is creating dummy move operations which assert that they are never called.
+If the compiler is going to perform NRVO anyway, then these dummy move operations will never be called (maybe...), and since operation states are internal to the library, this might even be safe.
+This is the simplest approach although it is probably the worst idea in terms of safety.